 Nan started taking piano lessons when she was four years old.
 In junior high school, she chose the French horn.
 Nan graduated from Wichita State University with a bachelor’s degree in Music Performance and a minor in Piano Performance.
 She played French horn with the Kansas City Symphony for 25 years and also has taught both French horn and piano for over 30 years.
 One role Nan plays with MerrieNan Melodies is to come up with new music that helps students learn.

 Merrie has been an educator her entire career, starting out in public schools and culminating at Baker University.
 She holds a BA in Elementary Education, a MS in Reading, and a PhD in Curriculum and Instruction with an emphasis in mathematics education.
 She was the Chair of the Undergraduate School of Education at Baker for four years.
-She has been a big part of making sure the materials in the program are educationally sound.
+Merrie has been a big part of making sure the materials in the program are educationally sound.

-Merrie Crawford Skaggs and Nan Crawford Funkhouser are sisters who have collaborated on the creation of MerrieNan Melodies.
-Nan and Merrie have had great fun creating a different approach to teaching music.
-Their respective professional fields of music and education have complemented each other in the creation of MerrieNan Melodies.
+Merrie Crawford Skaggs and Nan Crawford Funkhouser are sisters who collaborated on the creation of MerrieNan Melodies.
+Nan and Merrie had great fun creating a different approach to teaching music.
+Their respective professional fields of music and education complemented each other in the creation of MerrieNan Melodies.
 With the addition of Betty Todd Smith, the expanded collaboration created an even stronger, more balanced team made up of a career piano teacher (Betty), a professional musician (Nan), and a lifelong educator (Merrie).
 Betty, Nan, and Merrie are all interested in supporting the joyful education of music students of all ages.

-The name “MerrieNan” is the name their parents gave to the 33-foot Chris Craft cabin cruiser they had when Merrie was 16 and Nan was 9.
+The name “MerrieNan” is the name their parents gave to the 33-foot Chris Craft cabin cruiser they owned when Merrie was 16 and Nan was 9.
 The family spent a summer out on Tablerock Lake in Missouri where their father was building boat ramps and other amenities for state parks.
 The name MerrieNan became synonymous with long summer weeks out on the water making happy memories.
-They revived the name for their company in the hopes that the MerrieNan Melodies program will bring joyous memories and “smooth sailing” to music students.
+Merrie and Nan revived the name for their company in the hopes that the MerrieNan Melodies program will bring joyous memories and “smooth sailing” to music students.